mateoguaman/COMP50Project/README.md

-# COMP50Project
+# Semantic-Autonomous-Mapping
-Repository for SAM (Semantic Autonomous Mapping) project for COMP 50
+Repository for SAM (Semantic Autonomous Mapping) project for COMP 50: Intelligent Autonomous Robotics

+Check out the write up of the project for more information!